 Contracts for the sale of the gravimetric and flotation concentrates were signed in April and July 2022, respectively.
-In April 2022, a provisional payment for the sale of gold contained in the gravimetric concentrate in the amount of \$598,254 was received by Inventus.
+Between April and July 2022, a provisional payments for the sale of gold contained in the gravimetric and floatation concentrates in the amount of \$891,068 was received.
+As of September 30, 2022, the Company accrued \$33,709 for proceeds from the sale of the remaining gold produced from the Pardo bulk sample net of treatment and financing charges.